friendsofstrandseq/TranslocatoR/README.md

     * ```install.packages("data.table", "gtools", "ggplot2", "stringr", "discreteMTP", "assertthat")```
 7. Load the needed packages
     * ``` library("TranslocatoR","data.table", "gtools", "ggplot2", "stringr", "discreteMTP", "assertthat")```

-:bangbang:**space-holder please update** :bangbang:
-- [ ] update steps, it is to be expected that the upcoming version of TranslocatoR will auto-install the required packages/dependencies

 ## Using TranslocatoR
 Execute the following command and make sure to specify non-default arguments if needed.